 As a professional I have observed the increased levels of anxiety and emotion dysregulation young females with Autism Spectrum Disorder (ASD) often experience when camouflaging their social difficulties.

-The researchers further explained that when observed from a distance, girls with ASD looked like their typically developing peers.
+The researchers further explained that when observed from a distance, Autistic girls looked like their typically developing peers.
 However, when they analysed the quality of their social engagements these individuals struggled with maintaining mutual engagements with their peers; experienced difficulties with recognising and interpreting social cues (e.g., rolling of eyes, sharing glances, giggling, or smirking); and would often misinterpret the emotions of their peers during the interaction.

 - Increased levels of anxiety after prolonged social experiences;

 - An over-focus on other people’s emotions, which tends to be internalised and interpreted as a negative emotion;

 - Greater levels of analysing their own social performances and continuously evaluating if they have made a social error;

 - Energy depletion at the end of the day which often negatively impacts sleep quality;

 - Difficulty identifying, understanding and describing the emotions they are feeling (i.e., Alexithymia).

 Dean, M., Harwood, R., & Kasari, C. (2017).
 The art of camouflage: Gender differences in the social behaviours of girls and boys with autism spectrum disorder.
 Autism, 21(6), pp.678-689.